-The best way to ensure that you can get their information is by giving them something they want.
+The best way to earn trust with a potential customer and be rewarded with their information, is by giving them something they want.
 What they want is the lead magnet.
-In general, it is a resource or other item of value that you will offer in exchange for their contact information.
-It could be access to an eBook or a discount to what you are providing.
-The specifics of what you propose will tie back into the first step and what you learned from your target market.
+This content must be legitimately valuable to the customer.
+It could be anything from access to a free eBook to a discount code on the product or service you provide.
+The specifics of what you offer will tie back into the first step and what you learned from your target market.

 4. Create a Landing Page that Converts

 When you are at a craft fair, you may see the same style of necklaces or shirts at ten different booths.
 However, you may only stop at one of them.
 In many cases, this is due to the presentation.
 This is the purpose of a landing page.
 When you look to grab someone’s attention you need a clear offer and nice setup both at a booth and online.
-Make sure they can tell right away what it is you are offering, or they might leave your page as fast as they arrived.
+It’s important that potential customers can tell right away what you’re offering, or they might leave your page as fast as they arrived.

-Next, on a landing page (or any page for that matter), you need clear calls to action (CTAs).
-There’s no such thing as a successful marketing effort unless there’s a successful CTA.That means you are very clear of what your want your website visitor to do, buy now, get started, download your free…, start your trial, book a demo, and the list goes on.
-Make sure to be clear and direct.
+On a landing page (or any page for that matter), you need a clear call to action (CTA).
+There’s no successful marketing effort without a successful CTA.That means you are very clear about what you want your website visitor to do: buy now, get started, download your free ____, start your trial, book a demo, etc. Be clear and direct.

-Lastly, don’t forget testimonials on your landing page.
+Additionally, don’t forget testimonials on your landing page.
 Testimonials create a trust between you and your client, but you should never make them up.
-Using fake testimonials will be obvious and will destroy any confidence or interest the rest of your landing page has created.
-Ending, create a thank you page or popup screen.
-If anyone takes your offer and gives you’re their personal information, it’s a kind gesture to tell them thank you.
+Using fake testimonials will be obvious and destroy any confidence or interest the rest of your landing page has created.

 5. Create Great Content

-When you have your client understanding, your goals, your landing page, and your emails set up and ready to go, it’s time to create content, which is the core of how to run an inbound marketing campaign.
+Once you understand your client, your goals, your landing page, and have your email marketing set up and ready to go, it’s time to create content.
+Content is at the core of of an effective an inbound marketing campaign.
 Inbound marketing depends on getting your message out to the world.
 Remember, high volume doesn’t matter unless the content is compelling, relevant, and well-done.
-Your message will be broadcasted in many ways.
-However, there are some that work better than others.
+Your message will be broadcast in many ways, but some work better than others.

 Blogging and long-form content is a great way to get your inbound marketing campaign off on the right foot.
-Creating content on your website ensures that you give your potential client something that are looking and simultaneously boost your organic rankings and attract potential leads right to your site!
+Creating content on your website ensures that you give your potential client something that are looking for and can simultaneously boost your organic rankings.
+Coupled with basic search engine optimization practices, your content will attract potential leads right to your site!

 It’s important to link the topics and themes of your content to relevant offers you’ve created.
 Make it natural to promote your Lead Generating Offer from above with content that you write.
 Make your readers want to learn more and downloading your content offer can be a great way to do that.